I'm Glad

 "I'm Glad" is a song by American singer and actress Jennifer Lopez for her third studio album, This Is Me...
 Then (2002).
 It was written by Lopez, Troy Oliver, Cory Rooney, Mr. Deyo and Jesse Weaver Jr. and produced by Oliver and Rooney.
 It was released as the album's third single on April 7, 2003.
+It is an uptempo R&B song that samples Schooly D's "P.S.K.
+What Does It Mean?"
+(1986).
+Lyrically, the song talks about finding true love after waiting for a long time.
+It was rumoured to be about her relationship with her then-boyfriend actor Ben Affleck, who served as the album's muse.